krl97/MapReduce/README.md

 Programs written in this functional style are automatically parallelized and executed on a large cluster of commodity machines.
 The run-time system takes care of the details of partitioning the input data, scheduling the program’s execution across a set of machines, handling machine failures, and managing the required inter-machine communication.

+## Process Folder

+The process folder contains a MapReduce implementation using multiprocessing to compute map task and reduce task, this implementation do not contains a definition for partitions

 ## Specifications

 A MapReduce System has two important funtions